 1. Collection or Drop-Off

 The first step is usually the collection of the old PV modules.
-Some companies have their fleet of trucks that can contain tons of solar panels.
+Some companies have a fleet of trucks that can contain tons of solar panels.

 They will usually collect it from the solar plants about to replace their PV modules or dispose of them.
 Once they receive a call or a message from the solar plant owner, they will dispatch their fleet to collect these modules.